egoist/esbin/README.md

 ## Notes

 - `HTML` and `CSS` are saved on the fly, for `JS` you need to press `cmd/ctrl+s` manually to save it.
+- No `auto install` support, you can install deps in bin directory manually for now.

 ## Folder structure